LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/set-the-time-zone.md

 ## Agent manager / operational reports

 Operational data (including the web agent and agent manager [real time data bars and dashboards](data-reporting-messaging-real-time-data-real-time-data-for-messaging.html ), and agent manager BI dashboards are presented according to the user's local time zone setting.
-This setting cannot be changed in LiveEngage.
+This setting cannot be changed in the Conversational Cloud.

 ## Campaign manager reports

 * [Campaign related data](contact-center-management-campaigns-campaign-dashboard-and-data-bar.html) (including campaign and campaign manager BI dashboards) are presented to users according to their LivePerson user level time zone.
-* By default, the LivePerson user-level time zone is synced to the associated LivePerson account’s time zone.
+* By default, the LivePerson user-level time zone is synced to the associated account’s time zone.
 Users can change their user-level time zone in order to view campaign-related data in a different time zone.
-* When the LivePerson account time zone is modified, all time zones of users who have never changed their user level setting are synced to the new account-wide time zone.
+* When the account time zone is modified, all time zones of users who have never changed their user level setting are synced to the new account-wide time zone.

 ## Campaign time zone